nosnelmil/invitro/docs/multi_loader.md

 # Multi-Loader

-A wrapper around loader to run multiple experiments at once with additional features like validation, dry-run, log collection
+A wrapper around loader to run multiple experiments in sequence with additional features like validation, dry-run, log collection

 ## Prerequisites
 As a wrapper around loader, multi-loader requires the initial cluster setup to be completed.
 See [vHive Loader to create a cluster](https://github.com/vhive-serverless/invitro/blob/main/docs/loader.md#create-a-cluster)